Konditor (company)

 Konditor (formerly "Konditor & Cook") is a made-to-order cake bakery specialising in personalised celebration cakes in the United Kingdom.
 "Konditor" is the German word for confectioner or pastry chef.

 The company was founded in 1993 by Gerhard Jenne as "Konditor & Cook" but changed its name to "Konditor" in 2018.
 The first shop is located at 22 Cornwall Rd, SE1 8TW on London's South Bank.
-There are also branches near Chancery Lane and Mansion House, as well as a delivery service.
+There are also branches near Chancery Lane, London Bridge and The City, as well as a delivery and collection service.

 History

-Owner Gerhard Jenne was born in Freiburg, Germany and was trained as a baker and pastry chef in Munich; he then came to the UK in 1982.
-He first worked at the Swiss Centre in Leicester Square, London and from 1983 to 1993 in the Hygienic Bakery and food shops of Justin de Blank and business partner Robert Troop in Knightsbridge/Belgravia.
+Owner Gerhard Jenne was born in Freiburg, Germany and trained as a baker and pastry chef in Munich; he then came to the United Kingdom in 1982.
+He first worked at the Swiss Centre in Leicester Square, London, and from 1983 to 1993 in Walton Street's Hygienic Bakery.

-In 1993 Jenne took over the Queen of Hearts cake shop in Waterloo, it became the flagship store for Konditor.
+In 1993 Jenne took over the Queen of Hearts cake shop in Waterloo.
+It remains Konditor's flagship store.

-Before Konditor & Cook, Waterloo was not known for retailing or food shops.
-Jenne put Konditor and Waterloo on the culinary map, and due to the shortage of qualified pastry chefs, Jenne ensured that all staff received high quality training and mentoring.

-Konditor produces chocolate brownies, chocolate/vanilla Curly Whirly cake, a velvet marzipan covered Whiskey Bomb and Magic Cakes.
+In 2014, Konditor's Curly Whirly cake was featured during Eurovision when it was presented to British contestant Molly Smitten-Downes on air.